Firely Terms of Service

 4.1.
 When creating a User Account, User is to provide a name, a valid email address and any other information requested to complete the signup process.
 The creation of a User Account is free of charge.
 The creation of a User Account involves Firely collecting personal data provided by User to Firely, which data is needed by Firely to fulfil its obligations under the Terms.

 4.2.
 A User Account may only be used by one person.
 A single login shared by more than one person is not permitted.
-User must keep his or her account information and password confidential.
+User must keep their account information and password confidential.
 Firely cannot and will not be liable for any loss or damage resulting from the failure to comply with this security obligation.

 4.3.
 User is responsible for all activities that take place in the context of the User Account.
 The Platform may not be used for any illegal or unauthorized purpose.